thegenemyers/MERQURY.FK/README.md

 One can select verbose output with -v, .pdf plots versus .png's with -pdf, and which type of plots -- line, fill, or stacked -- with a combination of the flags -lfs.
 If no plot types are set, then all 3 are produced.
-Finally, the -T option controls the number of threads used in those bits of MerquryFK that are threaded.
+Finally, the -T option controls the number of threads used in those bits of MerquryFK that are threaded, and the -P option is passed through to the calls to FastK so you can specify the temp directory if needed.

 MerquryFK uses the default dimensions and scaling parameters of CNplot, ASMplot, and HAPplot when producing plots and always with the -z option set.
 These settings can be reset by redefining an easily identifiable set of defined constants at the top of the code file MerquryFK.c